Mayas

 Mayas went underground

 Since the declassification of the new ground-penetrating radar many years ago, the most staggering data has emerged of complex and labyrinthine underground systems in various parts of the world.
-At places like Guatemala in the South Americas, tunnels have been mapped under the Mayan pyramid complex at Tikal, which extends a full 800 kilometers to the opposite side of the country.
+At places like Guatemala in the South Americas, tunnels have been mapped under the Mayan pyramid complex at Tikal, which extends a full 800 kilometers (497.1 miles) to the opposite side of the country.
 Investigators remarked it was possible to understand how half a million Mayan Indians escaped the decimation of their culture.

 Sources